agroce/tstl/README.md

 - The pyfakefs team (mrbean-bremen and jmcgeheeiv on github) really worked with me to test pyfakefs, which resulted in a number of nice improvements to TSTL and to differential testing in particular.
 More recently, mrbean-bremen has taken the lead in making TSTL compatible with Python 3, which seems to mostly be done now!

+- Corey Kosak helped turn this README into something that you might actually enjoy reading, and gets to the point much faster than previous versions.

 \* Do you actually remember that asterisk way up there?
 The footnote is that TSTL _is_ a little language.
 However, in another sense, it embeds all of Python which makes it pretty big.
 It depends on how you think about it.